 How to Help your Dyslexic Child & Have Fun!
-Teaching the English Soft 'c' & Soft 'g Sounds; Rules & Learning Approaches
+The English Soft 'c' and Soft 'g' Sounds; Rules and Learning Approaches

 The Terms 'Soft c' & 'Soft g'

 ‘Soft c’ refers to the letter ‘c’ sounding like ‘s’.
 Words like city, cement, icy each have a ‘soft c’.

 With ‘soft g’, the sound is like the letter ‘j’.
 Examples of this are gem, giant, gyro.

 This is a difficult one for dyslexics but, once the rules have been explained and the most common words looked at, the concept is easier to deal with.

 As you may have noticed from the above examples,

 soft c and soft g occur, before the vowels e, i and y.